tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 ### 1. Instructor Do: Welcome to Class (10 min)

-Review tokens, and the concept of tokenomics with the class.
+Welcome the class to the second day of advance solidity.
+Open the lesson slides, move to the "Coins vs. Tokens" section, review tokens, and discuss tokenomics with the class.

 * What are things that can be represented by a token?